astreum/whitepaper/README.md

 - The solar price is fixed for every block.
 - The solar price varies by 1 `Quark`.
-- The solar price increases when more than 75%, and decreases when less than 25%, of the previous solar limit was used.
+- The solar price increases when more than 0.9, and decreases when less than 0.1, of the previous solar limit was used.
 - The base solar price is set at 1 `Quark`.

 ### Nova Consensus

-`Nova` is the consensus protocol for creating new blocks and validating the blockchain.
+Nova is the consensus protocol for creating new blocks and validating the blockchain.

 A validator must be staked, by sending `Quarks` to the nova account, to participate in the protocol.